PieceMaker/rminions/README.md

 )
 ```

-If `useJSON` is true, then `parameters` should be a named JSON object, again where the entries match the parameters of
+If `useJSON` is true, then `parameters` would be a named JSON object, again where the entries match the parameters of
 `func`.
-The following would be the `parameters` for the previous example:

 ```javascript
 {